 Celery – 2g Net Carbs

-Another bonus is that celery is considered a zero calorie food.
-I like to sweeten it up by dipping it in peanut butter or almond butter.
+Another advantage is that celery is a calorie-free food.
+I like to make it sweeter by dipping it in peanut or almond butter.

 Mushrooms – 2g Net Carbs